What is GDPR?

 For the purposes of legitimate interests pursued by the controller or a third party, except where such interests are overridden by the interests, rights, or freedoms of the data subject.

 Under GDPR data subject rights include:

 The right to be forgotten-data subjects can request personally identifiable data to be erased from a company’s storage.
-The company has the right to refuse requests if they can successfully demonstrate the legal basis for their refusal.
+The company has the right to refuse requests if it can successfully demonstrate the legal basis for its refusal.

 GDPR is the requirement of the time to safeguard people’s personal information and get them satisfied.
-Everybody sharing their precious information with their friends and families.
-Their IP addresses and what they searched, their locations, addresses, income resources, like & dislike, bank transactions everything can be traced and can be harmful for them if somebody else knows them.
+Everybody shares their precious information with their friends and families.
+Their IP addresses and what they searched, their locations, addresses, income resources, likes & dislikes, bank transactions everything can be traced and can be harmful to them if somebody else knows them.
 So, for these and some other reasons, some Apps and most of the Companies in the world follow GDPR.